blastur/glesys-dnshook/README.md

 ## Advanced configuration

-By default, Google DNS serves (8.8.8.8) are used to verify DNS propagation.
+By default, Glesys DNS serves (ns1.namesystem.se) are used to verify DNS propagation.
 This is the same servers used by LetsEncrypt to verify the challenge.
 If you still wish to change the verification DNS, you may set the GLESYS_DNS_SERVER environment variable: